dgroomes/stackoverflow-look-back/README.md

   global context therefore we forego the usual luxury of "executing code ad-hoc on the console to our delight".
 This is kind of a major bummer.
 Also modules can't be imported in web workers in Safari and FireFox so that is also a bummer when considering converting this tool to a browser extension.
-* Create an extension HTML page as an alternative to `generate-html.html`.
+* IN PROGRESS Create an extension HTML page as an alternative to `generate-html.html`.
 This page will render the post data in a similar way but it will stop short of the downloading step.
 This page is meant to be used as an ephemeral view.
 Why?
 This is mostly just convenient so that I don't have to download the generated HTML and open it in a new tab over and over again while iterating on the UI.
-    * Create a browser action to open the "generate-html.html" page
+    * IN PROGRESS Create a browser action to open the "generate-html.html" page
-        * Because web extensions are only allowed one UI control in the browser, we can't just add a new button to implement this feature.
-Instead, we need to extend the `execute.html` page and remove its "automatic action detection based on URL" logic and replace it with explicity "Scrape Votes", "Expand Post Data", "View", and "Download" buttons.
+        * DONE (only implemented "Scrape" and "Expand") Because web extensions are only allowed one UI control in the browser, we can't just add a new button to implement this feature.
+Instead, we need to extend the `execute.html` page and remove its "automatic action detection based on URL" logic and replace it with explicitly "Scrape Votes", "Expand Post Data", "View", and "Download" buttons.
 This was actually the original implementation a long while back so I can copy from the original code.
     * Next, render the data to the page